 AWHPs are an emerging all-electric heating, ventilation, and air conditioning (HVAC) solution that historically has had limited market penetration in the California residential market but should see increased interest with the growing attention on low carbon space conditioning systems.
-The outdoor unit contains the compressor and a refrigerant-to-water heat exchanger that transfers energy to a hydronic loop for space conditioning (and for some systems, water heating).
-The AWHP technology is currently recognized in Title 24, Part 6, but the existing compliance software implementation is based on an interim solution incorporated in 2016 which does not accurately reflect real performance.
-This current compliance pathway, using the California Building Energy Code Compliance for Residential Building Software (CBECC-Res) software, generally results in a significant compliance penalty, requiring the builder to implement additional energy efficiency measures to demonstrate compliance when using AWHPs.
+The outdoor unit contains the compressor and a refrigerant-to-water heat exchanger that transfers energy to a hydronic loop for space conditioning (and for some systems, water heating as well).
+The AWHP technology is currently recognized in Title 24, Part 6, but the existing 2019 compliance software implementation is based on an interim solution incorporated in 2016 which does not accurately reflect real performance.
+This current compliance pathway, using the California Building Energy Code Compliance for Residential Building Software (CBECC-Res) software, consistently results in a significant compliance penalty for AWHPs, requiring the builder to implement additional energy efficiency measures to offset the AWHP compliance penalty.
+This compliance issue was highlighted by 25 comment responses to the Draft AWHP CASE Report submitted to info@Title24Stakeholders.com in June 2020 requesting immediate remediation of the compliance situation based on the findings presented in the 2022 AWHP proposal.
+Respondents included equipment manufacturers, distributors, installation contractors, energy consultants, and designers.

 Recent utility-sponsored research has been underway at one of four homes in a Central Valley Research House (CVRH) project in Stockton, California.
-This heavily instrumented lab "test" house has had four different AWHPs installed and tested since 2015.
-In addition to the AWHP systems that have been tested, high efficiency reference (forced air heat pumps) have been monitored to develop a reference case for comparison.
-The installed AWHPs have been coupled to radiant ceiling panels which utilize the heated (or cooled) water to deliver energy to conditioned space via ceiling-mounted panels which contain tubing and heat transfer fins to radiate energy to the living space below.
-An advantage of this delivery approach is the ability to deliver energy with little or no distribution losses.
-Field data from the CVRH site forms the basis of this proposed 2022 CBECC-Res software modification.
+This heavily instrumented lab "test" house has had four different AWHPs installed and tested since 2015 when the project began.
+In addition to the AWHP systems that have been tested, a high efficiency reference system (forced air heat pump) has been monitored to serve as an alternative case for performance comparison.
+The installed AWHPs have been coupled to radiant ceiling panels which utilize the heated (or cooled) water to deliver energy to conditioned space via ceiling-mounted panels which contain tubing and heat transfer fins to deliver space conditioning (primarily via radiant heat transfer) to the living space below.
+An advantage of the hydronic radiant ceiling panel delivery approach is the ability to deliver energy with little or no distribution losses.
+Field data from the CVRH test site forms the basis of this proposed 2022 CBECC-Res software modification as it is the most representative dataset of California performance.
+The two technical reports can be found at the Emerging Technology Coordinating Council website (Frontier Energy 2018) (Frontier Energy 2019).